JustinGOSSES/wellioviz/README.md

 # wellio_Viz.js

-d3.js v5 visualization sister repo for wellio.js
+WELLIOVIZ is a JavaScript library that provides functionality to visualize well logs, particularly those already converted to JSON, using the d3.js visualization library.

 ## IN PROGRESS.....

 ### Docs will be here: https://justingosses.github.io/wellioviz/

-### Organization of Issues on Kanban board here: https://github.com/JustinGOSSES/wellioviz/projects/1
+#### Organization of Issues on Kanban board here: https://github.com/JustinGOSSES/wellioviz/projects/1

-### Building a basic demo here: https://justingosses.github.io/wellioviz/demo.html
+##### Building a basic demo here: https://justingosses.github.io/wellioviz/demo.html

 This is the wellio demo but with the visualization going to be rebuilt with wellioviz.
 Currently only using the bare minimum of wellioviz but will build more in as time goes on....
-Currently using a single fill for all curveNames, Xmas themed colors.
+Currently using a single fill for all curveNames... in progress

 ### MOST RECENT OBSERVABLE DEMO IS: https://observablehq.com/@justingosses/well-log-in-d3-js-v5-notebook-2